squashql/squashql-showcase/TUTORIAL.md

 ## Time-series comparison

 Create a measure that computes the Net Income growth.
-This measure compares the Net Income values for each month with values of the same month but the previous year i.e. the measure should compare the values of Net Income for (Year = 2023, Month = 3) with (Year = 2022, Month = 3), (Year = 2023, Month = 2) with (Year = 2022, Month = 2), ...
+The calculation is a given year's net income minus the prior year's net income, divided by the prior year's net income.
 A comparison can use different type of comparison method.
 In our case, we can use `ComparisonMethod.RELATIVE_DIFFERENCE`.

 <details><summary>Hint</summary>